 Wikipedia takes the first place when it comes to proving the power of collaboration.
 Before 2001 (year of Wikipedia’s inception), there used to exist only driven information sources such as Britannica Encylopedia, About.com and similar other sources, where collaboration was never implemented.
 Today, Wikipedia stands way ahead in terms of content quantity as well as quantity.

 Earlier,most of the services used to be administered and not automated.But Web 2.0 services follow a self-service model rather than being an administrator dependent.
-For instance,Google Adsense is a self service platform for Ad publishing.
+For instance,Google Adsense is a self service platform for Ad publishing (by brittany at tf online).
 There is no administrator for allowing/rejecting the requests from the users.The users get to have a self-service system by Google which helps them deploy Ads on their site/blog quite easily.Same is the case with social bookmarking services such as Digg,Reddit,Stumbleupon etc.

 In a generation where blogosphere has overpowered the conventional mainstream media, Web 2.0 services have to be highly dynamic and proactive.
 If crowdsourcing is there then dynamicity follows by default.